 Free online training and certification in IS-700 (NIMS), IS-100 (ICS), and IS-200 (ICS) is also required.
 Members train in directed net operations, emergency communications, formal message handling, and other activities to improve proficiency in radio communications.
 ARRL Emergency Communications online classes are also recommended.
 City, county and state simulated emergency tests allow members to practice and improve skills.

-The JCARES weekly net occurs at 7:30 pm every Thursday on the Rogue Valley Manor repeater (147.000, PL 123.0).
+The JCARES weekly net occurs at 7:30 pm every Thursday on the Mt.
+Baldy repeater (146.840, PL 123.0).
 All licensed amateur radio operators are invited to check in as visitors after the regular member roll call.
-The monthly JCARES meeting starts at 7:00 pm on the third Wednesday of each month.
+The monthly JCARES meeting starts at 6:00 pm on the third Wednesday of each month.
 Guests are welcome.
 Email JCARES (email@example.com) for details.

 JCARES provides communication support for a variety of emergency services and organizations, including: